Kisan Salahkaar: Farmer Advisory Platform for Governments and NGOs

 What should be customised before a serious rollout

-A licence should not be treated as a copy-paste deployment.
+A white-label deployment should not be treated as a copy-paste setup.
 Agriculture is local.
-A serious deployment should tune the product around geography, crops, language quality, government workflows, safety rules, and the buyer's support model.
+A serious deployment should tune the product around geography, crops, language quality, government workflows, safety rules, approved product suggestions, nearby market-price sources, and the buyer's support model.

 • Local crop lists and regional growing seasons.